craiggoodison/Blood_Pressure_1/readme.txt

 Not completed:

-    1) Calculating Average: The app currently calculates the average of all data stored in the database.
+    None

 Major Challenges:

+    1) Month-to-Date Average
-    1) Collecting data for EACH user.
+        - Extracting data for each user.
+        - Hard to think of different ways to collect the data.

     2) Had trouble connecting to firebase.